hngi/avengers-stage-2-backend/CONTRIBUTING.md

 # Contributing to avengers-stage-2 project
 :+1::tada: [How Can I Contribute?](#how-can-i-contribute)
 <br>This section guides you through contributing to the Avengers-stage-2 project.
-<br>Following these guidelines helps maintainers and the contibuters align inorder together to make the process seamless. :computer: :computer:.
+<br>Following these guidelines helps maintainers and the contibuters align  together to make the process seamless. :computer: :computer:.

-* Follow this produce to reproduce a copy of the project locally
+* Follow this process to reproduce a copy of the project locally.

     * Create a personal fork of the project repository on Github.